QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 lifecycle after frame reception.

-Even though it is possible to track the lifecycle of the packet in ``NrUePhy``, the ``NrSpectrumPhy`` contains all the actual logic that allows (i) the evaluation of the TB SINR and TBLER and finally decides if the TB gets corrupted during the reception.
+Even though it is possible to track the lifecycle of the packet in ``NrUePhy``, the ``NrSpectrumPhy`` contains all the actual logic that allows the evaluation of the TB SINR and TBLER and finally decides if the TB gets corrupted during the reception.
 Such decision can be seen in ``model/nr-spectrum-phy.cc`` at ``NrSpectrumPhy::EndRxData()`` method.
 The TBLER is evaluated by the ``NrLteMiErrorModel``.
-If the TBLER is less than the realization of a ``UniformRandomVariable`` between 0 and 1.
+If the TBLER is less than the realization of a ``UniformRandomVariable`` between 0 and 1, the TB is marked as corrupted.
+This implies that a NACK is sent as HARQ status.

 TB reception can be observed by enabling the corresponding log component and filter by ``EndRxData``:

 .. sourcecode:: bash

-   $ NS_LOG="NrSpectrumPhy:info|prefix_all" ./ns3 run cttc-nr-demo -- --simTime=1s | grep EndRxData > output.log
+   $ NS_LOG="NrSpectrumPhy:info|prefix_all" ./ns3 run cttc-nr-demo | grep EndRxData > output.log

 obtaining log messages such as this: